SkylineCommunications/dataminer-docs-connectors/connector/doc/Sencore_CRD_4900.md

 Sencore CRD 4900 is a high-density modular frame designed to accommodate up to 20 cards of the openGear Multi-Definition product family.

+This connector contains information about the frame and its overall status (temperature, power supply, buzzer, etc.).

+No information about the specific cards can be retrieved through the Frame SNMP agent, nor is this provided in the MIB.
+Instead, individual elements representing the cards can be created if the appropriate connectors are available.

 ## About

-This connector contains information about the frame and overall status (Temperature, Power Supply, Buzzer, ...).

-No information about the specific cards are retrievable through the Frame SNMP Agent or are provided by the MIB.
-Instead, individual elements representing the cards can be created if the appropriate protocols are available.

 ### Version Info